-TABLE 4.2: EXPOSURE ANALYSIS - SADDLERS PRIMARY SCHOOL
+TABLE 4.2: EXPOSURE ANALYSIS - CHARLESTOWN SECONDARY SCHOOL

-HAZARD COMMENTS FREQUE NCY WARNIN G TIME SEVER ITY DEGREE OF EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING SCORE Hurricanes and Tropical Storms/Wind The school is located in the moderate wind hazard zone.
-Likely 2 More than 24 hours warning 0 Catastrophic 3 MODERATE 1.67 Flooding/inland erosion (from hurricanes, storms or extreme rainfall events) The school has experienced localized flooding during heavy rainfall.
-Water from the roadway flows into the school yard.
-Likely 2 6-12 hrs 2 Limited 1 MODERATE 1.67 Drought St. Kitts and Nevis has been impacted by drought and this is expected to be exacerbated by climate change.
-Highly Likely 3 More than 24 hours warning 0 Limited 1 MODERATE 1.33 Storm Surge The school is located relatively close to the coast and as such is at risk to storm surge.
-Possible 1 6-12 hrs 2 Limited 1 MODERATE 1.33 Landslide The school is not exposed to landslide risk.
-Unlikely 0 - - - - NOT EXPOSED 0.00 Earthquake St. Kitts and Nevis are prone to earthquakes.
-Likely 2 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.67 Volcano The school is located within a "very high" volcanic hazard zone.
-Possible 1 Minimal (or no warning) 3 Catastrophic 3 НІСН 2.33 Tsunamis The school is located within the tsunami hazard risk zone.
-Possible 1 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.33 OVERALL EXPOSU RE INDEX 13.33
+HAZARD COMMENTS FREQUENCY WARNIN G TIME SEVERITY DEGREE OF EXPOSURE RANKING SCORE RANKING SCORE RANKING SCORE RANKING SCORE Hurricanes and Tropical Storms/Wind The school is located in Charlestown, which has some protection from the peninsula and shallows to the south, but is still exposed to hurricane hazards.
+Likely 2 More than 24 hours warning 0 Catastrophic 3 MODERATE 1.67 Flooding/inland erosion (from hurricanes, storms or extreme rainfall events) The school has experienced localized flooding in the past during heavy rainfall.
+Likely 2 6-12 hrs 2 Limited 1 MODERATE 1.67 Drought The school is located within the high drought hazard zone.
+Highly Likely 3 More than 24 hours warning 0 Limited 1 MODERATE 1.33 Storm Surge The school is located near to the coast and as such may be at risk to storm surge.
+Likely 2 6-12 hrs 2 Critical 2 НІСН 2.00 Landslide The school is not exposed to landslide hazard risk Unlikely 0 - - - - NOT EXPOSED 0.00 Earthquake Since 1980, local volcanic earthquakes have been detected once/twice per year in Nevis.
+Likely 2 Minimal (or no warning) 3 Catastrophic 3 НІСН 2.67 Volcano School is located within the very high.
+Possible 1 Minimal (or no warning) 3 Catastrophic 3 HIGH 2.33 Tsunamis The school is located within the tsunami evacuation zone.
+Possible 1 Minimal (or no warning) 3 Catastrophic 3 нібн 2.33 OVERALL EXPOSUF RE INDEX 14